MangoButtermilch/dialogue-editor/README.md

 ![Zoom-Out](https://raw.githubusercontent.com/MangoButtermilch/dialogue-editor/main/screenshots/example-dialogue-zoom-out.png)

+## TODO
+- Unity package as example on how to traverse the dialogue in a game
+- Localization
+- Undo/redo actions
+- adding more nodes
+- rework UI design

 ## Features
 - custom variables and conditions
-- custom characters with their own colors for better overview
+- custom characters
-- different types of nodes like events or random-possibility nodes
+- different types of nodes such as events, comments etc.
-- comments
-- saving, loading and exporting for your dialogues
+- JSON import + export
-- C# setup for parsing the dialogue in the Unity engine
+- C# setup for parsing the dialogue in the Unity Engine

 ## Controls explained